JAlbertCode/prompt-marketplace/README.md

 ### Implementation Details

-The system uses Brevo's API to:
+The system uses a custom Brevo API client (`src/lib/email/brevo.ts`) instead of the official SDK to avoid build errors with the `sib-api-v3-sdk` package.
+It implements:

-1. Track user events via webhooks
+1. Contact management
-2. Segment users based on behavior
+2. List management
-3. Trigger automated email sequences
+3. Transactional email sending

-4. Manage email templates in a centralized location
+This allows for reliable email functionality without the build-time issues of the official SDK.

 ### Setup Instructions

 1. Create a Brevo account at https://www.brevo.com/
 2. Set up contact lists:
-   - Waitlist
+   - Waitlist (capture the list ID for the BREVO_WAITLIST_LIST_ID env variable)
    - Registered Users
    - Credit Purchasers
    - Active Flow Users